Child Custody for Unmarried Parents

 Child Custody Laws in Michigan for Unmarried Parents

 Before getting into the details of Michigan’s custody laws for unmarried parents, it is worth reviewing some basic legal terms you’re likely to encounter.
-There are four key concepts to keep in mind in Michigan child custody proceedings:

 • Legal custody – Legal custody means a parent has the authority to decide how a child will be raised.
 A parent with legal custody over a child gets to make decisions such as where the child will attend school, what medical treatment the child receives, and what religious education the child will receive.
 State law encourages parents to share legal custody of a child if possible.
 However, one parent can be awarded sole legal custody if the other parent is deemed unfit.